 This mechanism is sometimes called Delegation.

-Remark: When comparing 2 method procedural variables, only the method is compared, not the instance pointer.
+Remark When comparing two variables of type method, only the method’s address is compared, not the instance pointer.
 That means that the following program will print True: